 Here are some of the frequently asked questions about unsigned int in c.

-3. Can you compare signed int and unsigned int variables in C programming?
+8. Can I mix signed and unsigned int in expressions?